 Once you've reached a certain point in your electronics expertise, you might start feeling these limitations.
 And that's exactly why we're writing this post to get you familiar with other microcontrollers and realize there's a wide range of alternative microcontroller boards available.

-Yes, the ATMega328-powered Arduino isn’t the only option available to would-be developers.
-In fact, just one part of an enormous and bustling market that caters to everyone from bedroom tinkerers to multinational corporations.
-Whatever you’re looking to achieve with controlled electricity, the chances are that there’s a microcontroller out there to help you do it.
+The ATMega328-powered Arduino isn’t the only option available to electronics hobbyists and developers.
+In fact, it's just one part of an enormous and bustling market that provides solution to different users - from makers tinkering in their garage to multinational corporations.

-Moreover, many of these newer devices are considerably more powerful than the Arduino, and smaller, too.
-They’re thus able to do things that the older board can’t.
-Wireless functionality and encryption are particularly widespread amongst more recent contributions – and you’ll be able to access this functionality without needing to expand your board with shields and other peripherals.
+- Wireless functionality and encryption are particularly popular among the more recently developed boards – and you’ll be able to use these functions without needing to expand your board with shields and other peripherals.

-Let's run through each of the five candidates, starting with the winning board:
+Let's take a closer look at the 5 candidates, starting with the winning board:

-This prototyping board is the work of a Shanghai-based company known as Espressif Systems.
+This prototyping board is the work of the Shanghai-based company Espressif Systems.
 It incorporates the ESP32, a microprocessor tailored toward wearable electronics and IoT.
 It boasts integrated Wi-Fi and Bluetooth, along with an array of inbuilt antenna switches, and ultra-low power consumption.